 The C-Suite identifies and empowers an internal “Mobilizer”

-source: slideshare / CEB / LinkedIn Sales Solution
+source: SlideShare/ CEB / LinkedIn Sales Solution

-To develop a successful vision, focus on developing new business models and driving business model innovation in corporate learning.
+To develop a strong vision, focus on developing new business models and driving business model innovation in corporate learning.
 This focus alone will boost the business relevance of your corporate learning department by a 10-fold.
 It is also the level at which you can engage with the C-Suite and co-develop a disruptive model.
 Through this design process, you create the buy-in needed for execution later.

-Stay in continuous Beta, co-develop based on employee feedback
+Stay in continuous beta, co-develop based on employee feedback

-To create a learning culture, your L&D needs to be shining example of a learning culture.
+To create a learning culture, your L&D needs to be a shining example of a learning culture.
 That means making mistakes (some smaller, some bigger), admitting to it and working with the organisation to find solutions.
 And yes, that means that every product, service and solution goes through the same development process.
 The delay this causes in launching new services, you gain during the implementation and getting acceptance phase.

 Develop learning analytics to create transparency

 Demonstrating the capability to deliver, getting the buy-in from the organisation through co-development and staying in continuous beta will help you build the foundation for a learning culture.
 The C-Suite understands Return-on-Investment, is most likely already dreaming of being a data-driven organisation and wants hard facts to confirm their decision.
-In order to continuously improve the content, user experience, engagement and business impact, you will need learning analytics as your enabler.
+To continuously improve the content, user experience, engagement and business impact, you will need learning analytics as your enabler.

 Learning analytics will help you to understand how your employees are learning.
 This will be a source of inspiration for further developing the learning experience, identify future savings potential and strengthen the relationship with the business.
-Forget about asking questions like: how many courses do we offer? or what is the course completion rate?
-Instead, focus on questions like: how much time is spent on which course modules? or which topics have the most questions?.
+Forget about asking questions like: how many courses do we offer?
+Or what is the course completion rate?
+Instead, focus on questions like how much time is spent on which course modules?
+Or which topics have the most questions?.

 Anchor a learning culture with 4-way accountability

-Corporate Learning will be the first group to drive a learning culture and be an example.
+Corporate learning will be the first group to drive a learning culture and be an example.
 The next step is for an organisation to foster a learning culture by embedding this in its corporate culture.
 Kevin Oakes from i4cp introduced the 4-way accountability to building a learning culture:

-- At the organizational level
+- At the organisational level

 - At the learner level